equinor/seis-ee/docs/earthworm_service.md

 ## Systemd

-To make sure earthworm restarts on system reboot, it's is setup as a systemd service.
+To make sure earthworm restarts on system reboot, it's setup as a systemd service.
 The service file is located at `/etc/systemd/system/earthworm.service` and looks like this;

 ```toml